-With our partners, the Office for Faculty and Academic Affairs fosters a culture at the university that welcomes, encourages, supports, and sustains a diverse faculty as they achieve excellence in scholarship, teaching, service, and public engagement.
+With our partners, the Office for Faculty and Academic Affairs fosters a culture at the University that welcomes, encourages, supports, and sustains a diverse faculty as they achieve excellence in scholarship, teaching, service, and public engagement.

-The Office for Faculty and Academic Affairs partners with the Office for Public Engagement to promote faculty members' involvement in research, teaching, and outreach that benefits from our connections with local, national, and global communities.
+- The Office for Public Engagement promotes faculty members' involvement in research, teaching, and outreach that benefits from our connections with local, national, and global communities.
 Specific initiatives relate to clarifying how to identify and assess engaged scholarship through the promotion and tenure process, and to determining how to support scholars whose scholarship embodies effective engagement practices.

-The Office for Faculty and Academic Affairs partners with the Office of Equity and Diversity to advance inclusive excellence in all aspects of the University.
+- The Office for Equity and Diversity advances inclusive excellence in all aspects of the University.
 Partnership efforts have included working together to recruit and retain a diverse faculty, advance mentoring efforts, and promote leadership that honors and advances inclusive excellence in units that advance the research, teaching, and outreach missions of the University.

-The Women's Faculty Cabinet seeks to improve and enrich the academic and professional environments for women faculty at the University of Minnesota-Twin Cities.
+- The Women's Faculty Cabinet seeks to improve and enrich the academic and professional environments for women faculty at the University of Minnesota-Twin Cities.
 Reporting to the Vice Provost for Faculty and Academic Affairs, the WFC offers professional development opportunities for women faculty, reviews and advances policies to improve conditions for faculty members, and advocates for practices that promote equity across the University.